Raspberry Colada

 Ingredients

-Ingredients for Raspberry Colada arranged separately in small clear glass bowls
+Measured ingredients for Raspberry Colada in separate small bowls and plates

 Here’s what I use for this recipe and you can always make substitutions if you prefer.